Rapha2000/job-tracker-aws/README.md

 ## 🚀 Project Overview

 This project simulates a real-world, production-grade cloud-native application with a clear technical and functional scope.
-It was built to showcase cloud solution design, Infrastructure as Code (IaC), and modern CI/CD practices, while also solving a personal need: managing job applications efficiently.
+It was built to showcase cloud solution design, Infrastructure as Code (IaC), and CI/CD practices, while also solving a personal need: managing job applications efficiently.

 ---

 ## 📌 Key Features

 - REST API for job application tracking (CRUD)
-- Serverless backend using AWS Lambda + API Gateway
+- Serverless backend with AWS Lambda and API Gateway
 - Data stored in DynamoDB (NoSQL)
-- Secure endpoints (API key or Cognito-based auth)
+- Secure endpoints via Cognito authentication
-- Infrastructure managed via Terraform
+- Infrastructure managed using Terraform
-- CI/CD with GitHub Actions
+- CI/CD pipelines with GitHub Actions
-- Logging and monitoring with CloudWatch
+- Logging and monitoring through CloudWatch

 ---